ni-xon/cozy-place/README.md

 # Home 🏠
-A place to work and relax to lofi and weather sounds.
+A place to work, relax to lofi and weather sounds.

 ## Features:
 - pomodoro timer